CampusLabs/CampusLabs.github.io/_posts/2016-06-29-shrinking-uncertainty.md

 In the first post we mentioned that a lot of general interest in prediction can come off as ignore the uncertainty part of the prediction, as if its dirt swept under a rug.
 Maybe the name 'uncertainty' evokes some primal instinct to fill the unknown with the known.

 Here's two rebuttals to that instinct to ignore uncertainty: 1) knowing what you don't know keeps you humble and teachable and gives you guidance about where to grow.
-And 2) jump because one might not be able to know something perfectly does not in any way equate with not some it well.
-The 'unknown' more often than not does not equate to the 'unknowable'.
+And 2) just because one might not be able to know something perfectly does not in any way equate with not knowing it well.
+The 'unknown' &ne; the 'unknowable'.

 ### Measuring to Minimize